 This may be one of the hardest transitions if you are used to writing in comments sections while using a goofy username, but when you are representing a business then you need to add a bit more seriousness to the message you are sending out and it all starts with the username you pick.

-I will cover two methods to change your WordPress username.
-They include creating a new user to transfer all of the content from your old username to it and directly editing the username stored in the database.
+I will cover three methods to change your WordPress username.
+They include creating a new user to transfer all of the content from your old username to it, directly editing the username stored in the database, and using a plugin.

-I would highly recommend using the first option before attempting the second, but sometimes there is no choice.
+I would highly recommend using the first or third options before attempting the second, but sometimes there is no choice.

 Method 1: New User